vishpat/lisp-rs/docs/src/evaluator.md

 ### Lambda
-As mentioned earlier, the *lambda* (or function) object is consists of two vectors
+As mentioned earlier, the *lambda* (or function) object consists of two vectors

 ```Rust
 Lambda(Vec<String>, Vec<Object>)
 ```

-If the head of the list matches the *lambda* keyword, for example
+If the head of the list in the *eval_list* function matches the *lambda* keyword, for example

 ```Lisp
 (lambda (x) (* x x))